 What they are: Bagginess in a seat cover is when the cover does not fit tight over the foam underneath.
-This can happen for several reasons but primarily because the cover pattern that a shop is using is too loose to start with.
+This can happen for several reasons but primarily because the cover pattern that a shop is using is too loose.
 Shops will often break apart an old seat cover to create the pattern for the new seat covers.
-This is faster than making a new pattern from scratch but, because of wear or a poor original pattern, the new seat cover ends up being too loose.
+This is faster than making a new pattern from scratch, but – because of wear or a poor original pattern – the new seat cover ends up being too loose.

-Another reason why you might end up with a baggy cover is that the stitching has not been done correctly.
+Another reason why you might end up with a baggy cover is that the stitching has been done incorrectly.
 The blind stitch (the stitch running through the center of the seat connecting the two fabric pieces) should have 8 stitches per inch.
-Having fewer stitches than that can lead to pulls in the fabric over time.
+Having fewer stitches can lead to pulls in the fabric over time.

 What to look for: Bagginess in the seat cover is easiest to see looking at the seats from an angle with light shining on them.
 You can also run your fingers across the seat and easily feel them if they are present.

 What they are: If an adhesive is given too much time to set before the material is applied to a panel, the result is a glob or bump of glue beneath the fabric.
 These raised imperfections detract from the panel’s smooth finish.

 What to look for: Glue bumps are easiest to see when lights are off in the cabin.
 If there are any issues, you will see shadows created by the glue bumps below.
 All of the material stretched onto the panels should be smooth and free of waves, bumps, or distortions.

 What they are: If carpeting is measured incorrectly before installation, there will be gaps between the interior surfaces and the carpet’s raw edge.
 Besides looking sloppy, this can lead to fraying and rolling.